Wedding planning tips from real couples

 Cordi & Simon

 Make it easy on yourself.
-We ended up doing a small church service on a Friday and a big party on the Saturday because we couldn’t figure out stress free logistics of getting people from A to B in Central London.
+We ended up doing a small church service on a Friday and a big party on Saturday because we couldn’t figure out stress-free logistics of getting people from A to B in Central London.
 It ended up making it a long, relaxed and super happy long weekend.

 Figure out early what ‘matters’ to you both as it will focus both your budget and your task list.
 We used apps like Trello and Google Docs to keep things moving between the two of us.
 After the big suppliers are booked, spread the load a little and often using organisation tools to keep track.
 It also helps avoid arguments between the two of you as you can keep each other accountable.